Hike an easy 4km up Yunmeng Gorge to find a sunny spot by a swimming hole; picnic, play, and explore the area before walking back out to the end.

 While there aren't specially structured activities this time, there are some fun things to do besides enjoying the views.

 Paddle in the swimming hole: The water in the pool is cool and clear, shallow on the edges and deeper in the middle.
 One side is sandy, the other side rocky—good for paddling and splashing.
+(The water might be a bit chilly on this visit.)

 Find fish, frog’s eggs, and tadpoles: A little further down the river are shallow rock pools where we might find bunches of frog eggs … or maybe tadpoles!